CYBERHIPPIECO/patreon-cyberhippie/README.md

 # Milestones

-> $50 **Tending To The Fireplace:** I'll make an official website and be able to easily maintain our presence & projects (Squarespace, Dropbox, Trello).
+> $50 **Tending To The Fireplace:** I'll make an official website and be able to easily maintain our presence & projects (Squarespace, Dropbox, GitHub).

 > $200 **Event Supplies & Promo Material:** I'll have the cost of creation, promotion and logistics of a monthly event covered.
 This will give me courage to make this Patreon the best online and local community possible.